Will Apple Pay play in the UK today?

 If you are a follower of technology news you will, undoubtedly, have seen somebody writing about Apple Pay.
 If you haven’t seen anything about it, do let me know how your hibernation was.
 Of course, you can read and watch all about it on Apple’s page.

 There’s been a positive reaction to this new way to pay and lots of discussion.
 And, of course, lots of people writing-up their experiences.
-Engadget have a good piece comparing Apple Pay and Google Wallet to using a credit card.
+Engadget has a good piece comparing Apple Pay and Google Wallet to using a credit card.

-Of course it’s only available in the US so all the experiences you read about are there.
-But here, I think there will less of a ‘WOW’ when the system is, eventually, launched.
+Of course it’s only available in the US, so all the experiences you read about are there.
+But here, I think there will be less of a ‘WOW’ when the system is, eventually, launched.
 Using the tap/wave approach to paying may be new but the UK has had contactless payments for some time.
 Suitably equipped phones – while few and far between – have been able to do this for a while.
 In 2008 (6 years ago, in case you aren’t counting) my bank, Barclays, started issuing contactless cards that allowed a tap payment for amounts under £20 (no PIN, no signature, no handing over your card).

 I’ve been happily paying contactless for a while to the point where I don’t really notice it anymore.
 But, I thought I’d pay attention today and see how easy it is.
 For, if it’s already easy, are solutions like Apple Pay and Google Wallet going to make a big change to payments here in the UK?